Historical Sociology; Feminist Theory; Intersections of coloniality, empire, race, nation, gender and sexuality.

 Read More about Dr. Célleri

-María Célleri is an Assistant Professor in the Department of Gender, Women’s & Sexuality Studies at UMBC.
+María Célleri (she/her/ella) is an Assistant Professor in the Department of Gender, Women’s & Sexuality Studies at UMBC.
 She received her Ph.D. in Ethnic Studies from the University of California, San Diego.
 She has also earned a Master’s in Women, Gender & Sexuality Studies from The Ohio State University and a Master’s in Hispanic Language & Literature from Stony Brook University.

-Dr. Célleri is currently working on her book project, Uncovering the Virgen del Panecillo: Quito’s Postcolonial Urban Transformation & Decolonial Future Imaginaries.
+Dr. Célleri is currently working on her book project, Uncovering the Virgen del Panecillo: Quito’s Urban Transformation & Decolonial Future Imaginaries.
 Her research examines how the iconic monument in Quito, Ecuador, reflects colonial legacies and national identity, exploring the complex ties between colonialism, Catholicism, and societal views on race, gender, and sexuality.
 In her work, Dr. Célleri focuses on cultural representation and the political implications of public monuments.
 She has published articles, including a chapter from her book project on feminist struggles for reproductive rights in the Andes and a co-authored piece on displacement and activism in Frontiers: A Journal of Women’s Studies.